Things That Lovers Do: Critical reception

-Allmusic gave the album a positive review, stating that "when an album bears the legend "WARNING!
-This project may cause pregnancy!," it better contain some serious lovemaking grooves.
-Things That Lovers Do luckily lives up to its claims, delivering an old-school-inspired slice of sweet slow-jam music that sounds like it could inspire more action than Barry White's waterbed [...]
+Michael Paoletta from Billboard called Things That Lovers Do one of the best "non-hip hop R&B album in eons" and described it as "fire and desire, from a couple in love."
+AllMusic stated that the album "luckily lives up to its claims, delivering an old-school-inspired slice of sweet slow-jam music that sounds like it could inspire more action than Barry White's waterbed [...]
 A modern R&B classic in the making, Things That Lovers Do combines the best of old and new R&B to create what may very well be the ultimate make-out album."

 People wrote that Lattimore and Moore "make a perfect musical marriage on this candlelight collection of duets, including 10 classic-soul covers plus two new songs [...]
 Best is their radiant rendition of Billy Preston and Syreeta’s 1980 hit “With You I’m Born Again,” on which Lattimore and Moore seem born to sing together."
-Craig Seymour from Entertainment Weekly found that "the results are exqui-sitely competent and utterly boring.
+Craig Seymour from Entertainment Weekly found that "the results are exquisitely competent and utterly boring.
 Both singers have fine voices, especially the Minnie Riperton-like Moore.
 But their pairings consistently lack heat and seem to be more about politeness than passion."

-Singles
+Commercial performance

-"Loveable (From Your Head to Your Toes)" was released as the lead single from the album in 2002.
-"You Don't Have to Cry" was released as the second single from the album in 2003.
-A music video for the song was released.
+Things That Lovers Do debuted and peaked at number thirty-one on the US Billboard 200 and number three on the US Top R&B/Hip-Hop Albums chart, with first week sales of 47,000 units.
+The album also peaked at number three on the Top R&B/Hip-Hop Albums chart.
+This marked the highest peak for both singers on both charts.
+Billboard ranked Things That Lovers Do 74th on its 2003 Top R&B/Hip-Hop Albums chart.